 GP REGISTRARS: Doctors in training who are on a

-This Professional Diploma of General Dermatology is delivered online in eight modules and uses Moodle as the learning management system.
+This Professional Diploma of General Dermatology is delivered online in eight modules.
 The course is delivered in one trimester (15 weeks) with 12 weeks of teaching followed by three weeks for revision and final examinations.
 The course includes online presentations from experts in the field followed by patient case discussions and decision-making.
 There is a final webinar where participant questions are answered prior to the examinations.

 In order to meet the requirements of professional and academic learning, the course assessment includes professional requirements and two online examinations.